angarsky/diveintopython/learn/classes/super_class.md

-Super Class in Python: Understanding the Key Concepts of Python 3 Abstract Class and Super Initialization.
-In this article, we will delve into the intricacies of Python Class Super, focusing on how to call Super Class Method and other essential aspects.
+In this article, we will delve into the intricacies of Python Super Classes.
 Get ready to unlock the full potential of Python Development by mastering the vital elements of Super Class in Python.

 ## Understanding Python's Super Class